cindidong/DH110/Assignments/6/README.md

 ### Layout
 - Grid: 40px grid (distance between each grid space is 40px)
-> I chose a 40px grid instead of doing rows/columns, because my website has a lot of lines of text (table of contents page) rather than images/cards.
-Thus, a smaller grid allows me to arrange these lines of text appropriately, while still allowing me to add chunks of text later on (the lessons page).
+> I chose a 40px grid instead of doing rows/columns, because my website has a lot of lines of text (table of contents page).
+Thus, a smaller grid allows me to arrange these lines of text appropriately, while still allowing me to add chunks of text or images later on (the lessons page).
 I had margins of 1 grid box (40px).